mikeyk730/Rogue-Collection/readme.md

 + Unix Rogue v5.2.1
 + Unix Rogue v5.4.2

-Starting in 3.0.5 you can run Rogomatic against all versions.
-It doesn't have any specific tactics for the following games, so it may get confused by the new features and monsters:
+Starting in 3.0.5 you can run Rogomatic against the remaining versions.
+It doesn't have any specific tactics for the PC versions, so it may get confused by the new features and monsters:
 + Unix Rogue v5.3
 + PC Rogue v1.1
 + PC Rogue v1.48